About the challenge

 We are travelling through remote mountains where we could be exposed to bad weather at any time so be prepared for quickly changing conditions and temperatures.
 We provide you with a detailed packing kit-list on registration, as well as details on useful discounts you are entitled to as a Discover Adventure customer.
 We are always available if you need advice.

 Our challenges attract people of all levels of experience and fitness, all ages and backgrounds.
 We expect all participants to train hard in advance to achieve this challenge, but we respect everyone’s limits.
 We design our challenges so that everyone can go at their own pace: this is not a race.
 For logistical and safety reasons we sometimes need to re-group, so the front-runners will find themselves waiting for the slower ones.
 Please relax, and remember that this is a team effort that enables people to achieve their personal goals and earn sponsorship.

 Passport & Visa

 A valid ten-year passport is essential; it should be valid for at least 6 months after entry into China.
-A visa is essential for all nationalities, costing approx £35 at time of writing.
-We will provide you with more information about entry visas in the lead-up to your trip.
+A visa is essential for all nationalities and costs should be confirmed with the Embassy website.
+Alternatively, please see our Visa information page for further information from Visa Machine.

 We insist that you have had a Tetanus injection in the last ten years, and highly recommend protection against Polio, Hepatitis A and Typhoid.
 A Yellow Fever certificate is essential only if coming from an infected area.
 You should always check with a GP or travel clinic for up-to-date travel health advice as it does change.